 These are the annual teaching hours in Switzerland based on official regulations or agreements.
 At the pre-primary level, there are 788 hours per year.
 At the primary level, there are 806 hours per year.
 At the lower secondary level (general programmes), there are 750 hours per year.
 Finally, at the upper secondary level (general programmes), there are 638 hours per year.

-See also Facts about egyptian pyramids?
+See also Facts about emily rodda?

 Entering Mittelschule is an important step for students who want to pursue an academic career.
 The school provides the necessary preparation for further studies and for taking the Matura (a test that assesses educational achievement).
 By successfully completing the Mittelschule, students demonstrate their readiness for tertiary education and are well-positioned to pursue their chosen field of study.